TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 The resources in this repository cut through the noise and untangle the essentials of the MIDI 1.0 standard.
 I originally created them for my daughter, but any beginner musicians, aspiring instrument makers, or coders may find them just as helpful.

-[MIDI 1.0 Messages Demystified](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists and briefly explains the different MIDI messages
+[MIDI 1.0 Messages Demystified](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists and briefly explains the different MIDI messages and their format

 [MIDI 1.0 CC Cheat Sheet](https://docs.google.com/spreadsheets/d/1dl6iuqFCuGr4E6kiuZF266JmtjZGssYR-wN0yGWjE9w/): lists the 128 Control Change messages, along with related information